 Gathering after family gathering, year after year, we watched our moms and aunts and grandma cook dinner, serve dinner, and clean up dinner.

-They are the kind of women who offer you a drink the moment you come in and offer you candy or pie — or the seat closest to the fire — until the moment you leave.
+They’re the kind of women who offer you something to drink the moment you come in and offer you candy or pie — or the seat closest to the fire — until the moment you leave.

 I’m coming to believe that my worth isn’t based on my productivity.